DewofyourYouth/DewofyourYouth.github.io/_posts/2019-05-29-basis -sql-cheatsheet.md

 LIMIT <NUMBER>;
 ```

-To select all columns an astrix is subsituted for the column names - like this:
+To select all columns an asterisk is substituted for the column names - like this:

 ```sql
 SELECT *